1 Nature is maximally efficient

 More to ponder.If ℏ were not the smallest action value, atoms would not exist.

-In short,W ≥ ℏ implies quantum theory.
+In short,W ≥ ℏ implies quantum theory and agrees with observations.

 4 There is a maximum force in nature